Lombre/LemmaLearner-Java/README.md

 Add description.

-For the programmers: The learning is done in a greedy manner, mostly because I'm fairly confident that the problem is NP-hard.
+For the programmers: The learning is done in a greedy manner, mostly because I'm fairly certain that the problem is NP-hard.

 ## TODO

- - Make a GUI.
+ - Ensure proper saving and loading of results.
  - Make Anki output.

- - Make it able to use subtitle files as an input.